 The Company is the sole generator and supplier of electricity on Grand Cayman with a total installed capacity of 131.65 MW, in addition to 8.25 MW of temporary generation, eight transformer substations, approximately 441 miles of land-based high-voltage transmission and distribution ("T&D") lines and 15 miles of high-voltage submarine cable.
 The Company uses diesel generation to produce electricity for Grand Cayman.
-The net book value of property, plant and equipment was \$394.7 million as of December 31, 2014.
+The net book value of property, plant and equipment was \$447.7 million as of December 31, 2015.

 The Company's wholly-owned subsidiary, DataLink, was granted a licence in 2012 from the ICTA permitting DataLink to provide fibre optic infrastructure and other information and communication technology ("ICT") services to the ICT industry.
 The term of the licence is 15 years and expires on March 27, 2027.
-CUC and DataLink have entered into three agreements;
+CUC and DataLink have entered into three Electricity Regulation Authority ("ERA") approved agreements: